-As a recruiter, candidates often question my motives and think I’m working for commission (even if that’s not the case) because there are so many recruiters constantly trying to poach them.
-That’s why the most effective seller during the hiring process is the founder him/herself.
+The most effective seller during the hiring process is the founder him/herself.
 The simple truth is that when a candidate joins an early-stage startup, they’re not going to work for a company — they’re going to work for a founder.
 The founder's ability to convincingly communicate the vision and mission of their startup makes the difference.

 When a candidate joins an early-stage startup, they’re not going to work for a company — they’re going to work for a founder.
 The founder’s ability to convincingly communicate the vision and mission of their startup makes the difference.

-When I advise founders in their recruiting process, I tell them to give a high-level technical overview to the candidate on their first call, and really focus on selling their vision as to why their startup will be the next great B2B SaaS company or consumer social app.
+Provide a high-level technical overview to the candidate on their first call, and really focus on selling their vision as to why their startup will be the next great B2B SaaS company or consumer social app.
 That first call is when you should talk about your pedigree as a founder and builder, why you’re a good leader, and why they should leave their job and take a risk on this new opportunity.

 The most common mistake I’ve seen is founders forgetting about the candidate’s perspective.
 They have faith in their own vision and the trajectory of their own company, but forget that the candidate is on the fence and probably thinking of the often-cited statistic that says 80% of startups will fail.
 A candidate's decision to make a move and join a startup is ultimately dependent on the founder selling that vision.

 As a founder, it's critical that you sell yourself as a leader and talk about what makes the opportunity compelling.
 Start by taking a very real problem that they can relate to as an engineer or consumer and drill into that issue, so they can see your startup as the solution and the potential that holds.
-For instance, one team I worked with painted a picture for a candidate of a world where every company is a software company, which equated to every company having a need for their product.
+For instance, one team we worked with painted a picture for a candidate of a world where every company is a software company, which equated to every company having a need for their product.
 The founder emphasized why every engineer has felt the particular pain point the product would solve and sold his own background as an engineer.
 By doing that, he was able to say, “Hey, we’ve been in your shoes and we’ve developed a platform that allows engineers to focus on their job developing product instead of constantly getting on escalation calls.”

 If you’re able to clearly spell out a startup's direction and its impact on solving a particular problem, a candidate is better able to visualize being part of your team and journey.
 Selling your vision means going further than just saying you’re building a cool product.
 You must outline a career path for the candidate.
 It’s much more powerful to say, “You'll come in and own the development of the company’s first user interface.
 Building out that interface will allow us to raise a Series A, and put you on the fast track to becoming an engineering leader for our company.”